by Sondra Wilson. [email protected]. Updated 11/22/2022.

 Part One – “The License Discrepancy”:

-Before I was arrested for trespassing for going into the women’s restroom on July 21, 2006, I was arrested earlier that year – on May 22 – by Officer Blake Marshall because my California ID did not match up with the State of Iowa’s records.
-The State of California recognized my gender as female and my name as “Alexandra” based on a court decision which took into account medical evaluations and the doctor’s regimen I was adhering to.
+Before I was arrested for trespassing for going into the women’s restroom on July 21, 2006, I was arrested earlier that year – on May 22 – by Officer Blake Marshall because my California records did not match up with the State of Iowa’s records.
+My California documents recognized name as “Alexandra” and “female”.
 The State of Iowa, however – where I’m originally from – still had me recorded as a male named Alexander.
 Officials involved should have taken into consideration the fact that I am transgender and was undergoing medical treatment.
-Although I told them this fact, Officer Marshall arrested me and wrote into his police report that I was a male, omitting this highly-relevant information and instead writing a series of false statements with regard to my conduct.
+Although I informed them of this, Officer Marshall arrested me and wrote into his police report that I was a male, omitting this highly-relevant information and instead writing a series of false statements with regard to my conduct.

 When I was being booked inside the Nevada (Iowa) jail, a woman jailer told me, “You need to do something about this.”
 She accused Officer Marshall of “being a jerk” to anyone with an “alternative lifestyle”.
 She also told me he was the women’s hockey coach.